 Environmental Ques and Social Stigma

-We asked out members is they believe "we can reduce social bias from a pre-attack assessment?"
-Of our 27 members who answer the survey, 22 thought it is possible, to reduce social bias and 5 did not think it would be possible.
+We asked our members if they believe "we can reduce social bias from a pre-attack assessment?"
+Of our 27 members who answer the survey, 22 thought it is possible to reduce social bias and 5 did not think it would be possible.

-When asked if our members believed that the Federal governments "Run, Hide, Fight-back.’
-Is this enough?"
-We learn that 21 of our group did not believe this was enough, where as 6 members thought it was.
+When asked if our members believed that the federal government's "Run, Hide, Fight-back.’ is enough, we learned that 21 of our group did not believe this was enough, where as 6 members thought it was.